-We suggest that many service calls could be shifted to unarmed personnel outside the DPD, without increasing risk to the community or to responders.
+We suggest that many service calls could be shifted to unarmed personnel outside the DPD without increasing risk to the community or to responders.
 Code enforcement, for example, was the responsibility of unarmed personnel in Davis as recently as a few years ago.
-The nuisance/code enforcement, traffic/minor violations, and property theft categories are the primary candidates for near-term diversion to unarmed responders.
+The nuisance/code enforcement, minor traffic violations (to the extent permitted by State law), and property theft categories are the primary candidates for near-term diversion to unarmed responders.
 Mental health/welfare check calls may also qualify, given available trained personnel.
 These four categories together comprise 23.9% of service calls.